 At Meru Hospice we are supporting home visits, conducted teams of hospice nurses and community health volunteers trained in palliative care.
 Over 175 patients and their families are benefitting.
 We are also supporting some running costs to bridge the gap in the hospice’s overstretched finances and enable them to continue providing vital services.

 Nyeri Hospice is providing palliative day-care at their outpatient clinic for over 100 patients with our support.
+To provide access to palliative care for the large rural population, 60 CHVs are being trained to reach the most rural and isolated areas.

 We are supporting Nairobi Hospice to train Community Health Volunteers across three slum areas; 100 CHVs are being trained and over 700 new patients will benefit from access to care.